 Depending on where you are going – always check the rules and abide by them.
-In Scotland, you can wild camp on most the of unenclosed land, however, the area around Loch Lomond has different laws.
+In Scotland, you can wild camp on most the of unenclosed land, however, the area around Loch Lomond has a different law.
 This might happen in any place, so make sure that you know what is allowed and recommended.
 There are also specific wild camping rules, that you need to follow.
 For Scotland check them here.

 Let someone else know where exactly you are going and when you plan to be back.
 Check local emergency numbers and have them handy.
-Keep your phone charged and seek for alternative in case of no phone signal in the area.
+Keep your phone charged and seek for an alternative in case of no phone signal in the area.
 Better be safe than sorry!